 I went on a really wonderful walk the other day.
 The sun was shining.
 I was all alone.
 And there was so much history along the way that I am hard pressed to decide which part should be the subject of this piece of writing.

 This is Rogers Tower.
-And it has often called a folly.
+And it has often been called a folly.
 The dictionary definition of a folly is “a costly, ornamental building with no practical purpose”.
 I have to concede that Rogers Tower probably does fulfil that brief.
 But was Mr Rogers foolish to build a little playhouse here for his family to picnic beside on a sunny day?
 I would say certainly not!

 The tower was built in 1798 by one of the Rogers’ family from Treassowe Manor, a house on Tonkin Downs below the hill on which it stands.
 It is uncertain which member of the family was responsible.
 But the most likely candidate would be John Rogers (1750-1832) who it has been said had the money and the inclination to undertake such a plan.